cabalamat/arclike/wiki/notes_on_arclike_architecture.md

 Which uses partial application.

-Hey, maybe we should invent our our programming language for writing GridFuns! (only serious)
+Hey, maybe we should invent our our programming language for writing GridFuns! (ha ha only serious)

 ## Varients